32 Degrees Men's Lightweight Recycled Poly-Fill Packable Jacket for $25

 - Available in several colors (Mallet pictured).

-That's $85 below list and the best price we could find.
+That's the best we've seen at $5 under our October mention, and $90 off list price.
 Buy Now at 32 Degrees

 That's the best price we could find by $49.
 Buy Now at The North Face